 A legally binding international treaty on climate change adopted by more than 190 countries in 2015.
 Its goal is to limit global warming to well below 2°, preferably to 1.5° Celsius, compared to pre-industrial levels.

-Bags with a type of plastic made from renewable biological sources, as opposed to traditional plastics, which are made from fossil fuels.
+Bags with a type of plastic made from renewable and sustainable biological sources, as opposed to traditional plastics, which are made from fossil fuels.
 The bio-bases can run from vegetable oils to corn starches to food crops.

 A concept where businesses take responsibility for the environmental impact of the products they make, sell or buy.
 This involves all stages of the product’s life cycle, including end-of-life management.